CartoDB/documentation/app/content/carto-user-manual/tutorials/locating-the-best-out-of-home-panels-based-on-human-mobility-data.md

     ![Map panel tooltip](/img/cloud-native-workspace/tutorials/tutorial16_map_ooh_coverage_panel_tooltip.png)

 16. Let's now test our map.
-Imagine we our audience is men, between the age of 30 and 50, with mid-high to high income.
+Imagine that our audience is men, between the age of 30 and 50, with mid-high to high income.
 We use the widgets to filter for that audience.
-In the resulting map below we can see that our audience is mostly located in the north-east of Madrid, where we have a good coverage in terms of panels.
+In the resulting map below we can see that our audience is mostly located in the north-east of Madrid, where we have good coverage in terms of panels.

     ![Map panel audience](/img/cloud-native-workspace/tutorials/tutorial16_map_ooh_coverage_target_audience.png)